YouTube - Watch the Skint Video

 We are approaching the time when it will be considered unusual not to have a mobile phone.
 Projections suggest that the majority of voice calls will be made by mobile-mobile within a few years, resulting in landlines mostly used for transferring data.

-New Costs
+New Costs of Mobile Phones

 All this depends on pricing, of course.
 HSCSD was booming on Orange, then they changed the pricing structure.
 The cost of calling a mobile phone from a fixed phone is prohibitive to many people.
 A marketing decision to alter charges can have a big effect on how services are used.